William Martin Murphy: Union-buster

 After the 1916 Easter Rising, he bought ruined buildings in Abbey Street as sites for his newspaper offices.
-The call (expressed through his Irish Independent) for the executions of Seán Mac Diarmada and James Connolly at a point when the Irish public began to feel sympathy for their cause, made him even more unpopular.
+His Irish Independent called for the executions of Seán Mac Diarmada and James Connolly at a point when the Irish public began to feel sympathy for their cause.
+This incident made him even more unpopular.
 Murphy privately disavowed the editorial, claiming it had been written and published without his knowledge.
 In May 1916 he led the establishment of the Dublin Fire and Property Losses Association to exert pressure on the British government to compensate businesses which had lost property in the Rising.
 The pressure exerted by Murphy resulted in the Property Losses (Ireland) Committee being established by the Lord Lieutenant of Ireland the following month.

 Later career

 He was invited in 1917 to take part in talks during the Irish Convention which was called to agree terms for the implementation of the suspended 1914 Home Rule Act.
 However he discovered that John Redmond was negotiating agreeable terms with Unionists under the Midleton Plan to avoid the partition of Ireland but at the partial loss of full Irish fiscal autonomy.
 This infuriated Murphy who criticised the intention in his newspaper, which severely damaged the Irish Parliamentary Party.
 However, the Convention remained inconclusive, and the ensuing demise of the Irish party resulted in the rise of Sinn Féin, whose separatist policies Murphy also did not agree with.

 Murphy died on 26 June 1919 and was buried in Glasnevin Cemetery, Dublin.

 His family controlled Independent Newspapers until the early 1970s, when the group was sold to Tony O'Reilly.